Is Turmeric Kojic Acid Soap Suitable for Oily, Dry, or Combination Skin?

 Tips for All Skin Types

 Always moisturize: Every skin type needs moisturizer after cleansing.
-Choose the weight appropriate for your skin.
+Choose the weight right for your skin.

-Sunscreen is non-negotiable: Brightening ingredients can make skin more sensitive to sun.
-SPF 30+ daily, every skin type.
+Sunscreen is a must: Brightening ingredients can make skin more sun-sensitive.
+Use SPF 30+ daily, every skin type.

-Give it time: Results take 6-8 weeks regardless of skin type.
+Give it time: Results take 6-8 weeks no matter your skin type.
 Don't give up too soon.

 Quick Reference Chart